tylertran349/linguaflow/README.md

 1. Once the installation is complete, run the following command to start the application:
     ```bash
-    npm start
+    npm run dev
     ```

-2. This command will start the application and automatically open it in your default web browser, typically at the address `http://localhost:3000`.
+2. In your web browser, navigate to the localhost URL given by the terminal window (e.g. `http://localhost:5173/linguaflow/`).

+3. **OPTIONAL:** To use the Google Translate TTS engine, open another terminal window and run the following command while LinguaFlow is running locally:
+    ```bash
+    node server.js
+    ```

-3. In the running application, navigate to the settings menu.
+4. In the running application, navigate to the settings menu.
 Paste the Google Gemini API key you obtained earlier into the designated field to begin generating content.

 ## How to Use

 1. Open the settings menu to select your native language, the language you want to learn, and your CEFR level in the language you want to learn.